crypto-org-chain/cronos-awesome/README.md

 ### Next Step

-Once review and approved, you should see your projects on [crypto-org-chain/cronos-awesome/tree/staging](https://github.com/crypto-org-chain/cronos-awesome/tree/staging).
+Once review and approved, you should see your projects on the [crypto-org-chain/cronos-awesome projects list](https://github.com/crypto-org-chain/cronos-awesome/tree/main/projects).